 - Hospitals or clinics – 1 year

-Where an existing certificate is already in place for long term tenancies the law comes into force from April 2021.
-The EICR document will only require renewing either after the property is vacated or if the same tenant still occupies the property another inspection will need to completed prior to the expiration date.
+Where an existing certificate is already in place for long-term tenancies the law comes into force in April 2021.
+The EICR document will only require renewal either after the property is vacated or if the same tenant still occupies the property another inspection will need to be completed prior to the expiration date.

 Where an existing certificate isn’t in place this will need to be rectified prior to April 2021.